 There are countless ways to add a contact form to your site, but today I’m going to share with you a method that works well on both Blogger and WordPress blogs.
 Blogger does have a new Contact Form gadget which allows you to easily add a contact box to the sidebar of your blog.
 Unfortunately, the contact form gadget does not allow the form to be added to a page, which is the ideal location for a contact form.
 In WordPress, there are a variety of great plugins like Contact Form 7 or Fast Secure Contact Form which are easy to install and use–however, they require the use of a plugin and having too many plugins installed to your site can slow it down.

 Today’s tutorial will show you how to add a contact form to your WordPress or Blogger blog without the use of a plugin or gadget by using a service called Wufoo.
 Wufoo is a fabulous online form building service that is super easy to use.
 It is hosted on a cloud so it doesn’t require you to install anything to your server.
 Their interface is really fun to use and is extremely user friendly.
 They also have a great help section with tutorials for just about anything you may find you need help with.
+A free account plan from Wufoo includes all the basic form features to quickly accept forms now.
+The free plan includes 5 free forms and 100 form entries per month.

 Step 1: Create the Form